ezatpanah/API-Collection/README.md

-# API-Collection

-# A collective list of free APIs .
+# A collective list of free APIs

 ### This list will be updated daily

 Weather